BarrenStar/SmartHome/README.md

 ### This is testproject for git.
 Git is adistruibuted version control system.
 Git is free software distributed under the GPL.
-Creating a new branch is quick & simple merge
+Creating a new branch is quick & simple.fix bug issue-101 merge